gerard-ricardo/PAM-RLC-analysis/README.md

 # PAM-RLC-analysis

 This is a code to automate import and analysis of Pulse Amplitude Modulation Fluorometry (PAM) Rapid Light Curve data from Walz WinControl csv files.
+Full tutorial here: https://gfricardo.com/2021/04/07/automated-rapid-light-curve-analyses-in-r/

 Step 1) Labelling
 1)Each RLC run needs to be saved in a csv file.